stcarrez/ada-keystore/README.md

 AKT is a tool to store protect your sensitive information and documents by encrypting them in secure keystore (AES-256, HMAC-256).

-Create the keystore and protect it with your gpg key
+Create the keystore and protect it with your gpg key:
 ```
    akt -f secure.akt create --gpg <keyid>
 ```

-Store a small content
+Store a small content:
 ```
    akt -f secure.akt set bank.password 012345
 ```

-Store a file:
+Store a file or a tar file:
 ```
    akt -f secure.akt set -f contract.doc
+   tar czf - . | akt -f secure.akt store backup
 ```

 Edit a content with your $EDITOR: